josephshambrook/nextjs-workshop/README.md

 # 3. To run the site in development mode
 npm run dev

-# 4. To run the site in production mode
+# 4. To build the site in production mode
 npm run build
-# then
+# then run this to preview the site in prod mode
 npm run start
 ```